mlcommons/medperf-website/README.md

   - Deleting the document (in `studio/config/resolveDocumentActions.js`)
   - Allowing new documents of these schemas to be created (in `studio/config/newDocumentStructure.js`)
 - If you need to change either of these rules, you can safely edit and/or delete these files to customize

+### More

+This site is built from https://github.com/singleportrait/sanity-next-js-starter.
+See that repo for more extensive instructions.